-Lately I’ve spent a lot of time discovering Ontario.
+I’ve learned that you don’t need to go far to travel.
 Like many other Canadians, Canada’s 150th birthday sparked an interest to stay closer and learn about my own country.
+One of my favourite new discoveries has been Lanark County.

 Lanark County is part of Ontario’s Highlands and after touring with the Ottawa Valley Maple Adventures tour I stayed in the Highlands because Lanark’s claim to fame is that it is the capital for maple syrup in Ontario.